History-Register Automata: Emptiness and Universality

 We shall decide language containment via complementation.
-In particular, given a deterministic packed HRA $\AA$, the automaton $\AA'$ accepting the language $\names\setminus\LL(\AA)$ can be constructed in the analogous way as for deterministic finite-state automata, namely by obfuscating the automaton with all missing transitions and swapping final with non-final states.
-Finding the missing transitions is easy: for each state $q$ and each set $X$ such that there is no transition of the form $q\xtrdelta{Y;X\setminus Y,X'}q'$ in $\AA$, we add a transition $q\xtrdelta{\emptyset;X,\emptyset}q_F$ to some sink final state $q_F$.
+In particular, given a deterministic packed HRA $\AA$, the automaton $\AA'$ accepting the language $\names^*\setminus\LL(\AA)$ can be constructed in the analogous way as for deterministic finite-state automata, namely by obfuscating the automaton with all missing transitions and swapping final with non-final states.

 \begin{lemma} Deterministic packed HRAs are closed under complementation. \end{lemma} \begin{proof} Let $\AA=\langle Q,q_{0},\delta,H_{0},F\rangle$ be a packed $(m,0)$-HRA.
 Following the above rationale, we construct a packed $(m,0)$-HRA $\AA'=\langle Q\uplus\{q_F\},q_0,\delta\cup\delta',H_0,F'\rangle$, where $F'=\{q_F\}\cup(Q\setminus F)$ and $\delta'$ is given as follows.
-For each $q\in Q$ and all $X$ such that there is no $q\xtrdelta{Y;X\setminus Y,X'}q'$ add a transition $q\xtrdelta{\emptyset;X,\emptyset}q_F$ in $\delta'$.
-In addition, $\delta'$ contains a transition $q_F\xtrdelta{[m];\emptyset,\emptyset}q_F$. \\ We claim that $\LL(\AA')=\names^*\setminus\LL(\AA)$.
+For each $q\in Q$ and all $X$ such that there is no $q\xtrdelta{Y;X\setminus Y,X'}q'$ add a transition $q\xtrdelta{\empti;X,\empti}q_F$ in $\delta'$.
+In addition, $\delta'$ contains a transition $q_F\xtrdelta{[m];\empti,\empti}q_F$. \\ We claim that $\LL(\AA')=\names^*\setminus\LL(\AA)$.
 Indeed, if $s\in\LL(\AA')$ and $s$ is accepted at a state in $Q\setminus F$ then, since $\AA$ is deterministic, we have $s\notin\LL(\AA)$.
 Otherwise, if $s=s'as''$ with $a$ the point where a transition to the sink state is taken then, upon acceptance of $s'$ by $\AA$, $a$ appears precisely in some histories $X$ such that $\AA$ has no transition to accept $a$ at that point.
 Thus, $s\notin\LL(\AA)$. \\ Conversely, if $s\in\names^*\setminus\LL(\AA)$ then either $s$ induces a configuration in $\AA$ which does not end in a final state, or $s=s'as''$ where $s'$ is accepted by $\AA$ but at that point $a$ is not a possible transition.
 We can see that, in each case, $s\in\LL(\AA')$. \end{proof}

-Combining the above with the product construction, and using Proposition~\ref{prop:non_primitive} and the fact that language emptiness can be reduced to language containment, we obtain the following.